 Services are available for children and adolescents to help with behavioral, emotional, learning and relationship problems.
 Therapists work with children and teens on a variety of difficulties including attention and hyperactivity disorders, anxiety, depression, social skills problems, disobedience, aggression, adjustment to divorce and/or blended families and problems at school.
 Additionally, our therapists serve children and adolescents with Autism Spectrum Disorders.

 The Child and Adolescent Therapy team also welcomes parents/caregivers who seek help with the challenges of raising their children.
 Often, issues that affect one family member affect all.
 In these situations, therapists work with children, parents, and guardians to learn new ways of relating to each other.
 Topics may include a variety of issues such as disobedience, aggression, adjustment to changing family situations, or dealing with difficult family members.
-For more information about what to expect from family therapy, click here: What is Family Therapy?
+For more information about what to expect from family therapy: What is Family Therapy?

 Group therapy has been shown to be as effective as individual therapy in treating a wide variety of emotional, cognitive, and behavioral concerns.
 Additionally, the ability to grow together, through shared experiences, can be a powerful way to improve mental health and promote lasting change beyond the group setting.
-The CPSD offers two types of therapy groups.

 Anxiety Group.
 The CPSD's Anxiety Clinic offers a group that uses cognitive-behavioral therapy to target social anxiety, panic attacks, worry, obsessions and compulsions, phobias, post-traumatic stress, and other anxiety-related concerns.
 Members learn about anxiety and specific coping skills.
 Members then practice these skills in gradual exposure exercises and learn to apply their skills to future situations and other areas of concern.
-To learn more about the clinic's anxiety group, click here: Group Therapy.

 Therapy groups offer several advantages over individual therapy.
 For example, groups provide a unique opportunity to use relationships to solve problems in an environment that more closely resembles real-world social experiences.
-Other advantages include the members opportunity to exchange social feedback, improve communication skills, reduce social isolation, and try new behaviors in a safe, supportive social environment.
+Other advantages include the members' opportunity to exchange social feedback, improve communication skills, reduce social isolation, and try new behaviors in a safe, supportive social environment.
 Because sharing personal information can be difficult, group members decide what is discussed and are encouraged to share only when they are comfortable.